 The Information Literacy Assessment & Advocacy Project (ILAAP) is an assessment tool designed to investigate the information literacy skills of first and second-year post-secondary students.

 A growing focus on assessment in post-secondary environments has prompted libraries to consider the effectiveness of their information literacy programs and the impact they have on student learning.
 To that end, the ILAAP group came together in 2011 to form an information literacy assessment working group.

-The ILAAP tool is unique.
-It is customizable, designed to respond to the unique needs of local institutions and provide an appropriate model for promoting and assessing information literacy skills among undergraduate students.
+The ILAAP tool is customizable, designed to respond to the unique needs of local institutions and provide an appropriate model for promoting and assessing information literacy skills among undergraduate students.
 The tool was designed using ACRL Standards and is now also mapped to the ACRL Framework.

 The tool is ideal for libraries that are:

 - looking for a no-cost information literacy assessment solution.